frictionlessdata/website/site/software/README.md

 If you prefer to use a visual interface:

 - **Frictionless Application (coming soon):** We're working on our brand-new Frictionless Application that will be released in 2021.
-Until then, you can use the visual interfaces [Data Package Creator](https://create.frictionlessdata.io/) to create and edit data packages and [Goodtables On-Demand](http://try.goodtables.io/) for data validation.
+Until then, you can use [Data Package Creator](https://create.frictionlessdata.io/) to create and edit data packages and [Goodtables On-Demand](http://try.goodtables.io/) for data validation.
 - **Frictionless Repository:** For ensuring the quality of your data on Github, Frictionless provides [Frictionless Repository](https://repository.frictionlessdata.io/).
 This creates visual quality reports and validation statuses on Github everytime you commit your data.
 - **Datahub:** For discovering, publishing, and sharing data we have [Datahub](https://datahub.io/) which is built on Frictionless software.
 Using this software as a service, you can sign-in and find, share, and publish quality data.